ezequieljuliano/REST4Delphi/README.md

          procedure PostUsers(ctx: TRESTWebContext);
       end;

-Now, you must inherit the REST4D.WebModule and create your own WebModule, implement the abstract method Initialize and add a public variable of type TComponentClass on your WebModule:
+Now, you must inherit the REST4D.WebModule and create your own WebModule, implement the abstract method Initialize(const pRESTEngine: TRESTEngine) and SecurityLayer(out pRESTSecurity: IRESTSecurity) and add a public variable of type TComponentClass on your WebModule:

     uses
+      REST4D,
+      REST4D.Server,
       REST4D.WebModule;

     type